-OF THE SECCESSION CONVENTION The name Alston through parents and grandparents on the paternal side of one, John Alston, Senior, belonged to English history as progenitors of this family of Fairfield County were related to the nobility of Exgland and possessed great wealth.
-ONE OF THE EARLIEST KNOWN ANCESTORS OF THE LINE DIRECTLY TRACED WAS FATHER OF JOHN ALSTON, SENIOR, WHO MOVED FROM ENGLAND TO SCOTLAND, FROM WHENCE HIS SON, OUT 1734.
-O.1789 JOHN, SENIOR, VEMIGRATED TO AMERICA TO SETTLE IN THE SOUTHERN PART OF FAIRFIELD COUNTY BEFORE THE REVOLUTION.
-JOHN WAS A GRADUATE OF GLASGOW UNIVERSITY, AND HE HAD BEEN COMMISSIONED BY KING GEORGE III AS SURVEYOR.
-SETTLING ON CEDAR CREEK WITH HIS WIFE, MARY BOYD, A SCOTCH GIRL, HE BUILT A SIZABLE ABODE ON A GENEROUS LAND GRANT.
+The name Alston through parents and grandparents on the paternal side of one, John Alston, Senior, beLonged to English history as progenitors of this family of Fairfield County were related to the nobility of England and possessed great wealth.

+ONE OF THE EARLIEST KNOWN ANCESTORS OF THE LINE

+DIRECTLY TRACED WAS FATHER OF JOHN ALSTON, SENEOR, WHO

+MOVED FROM ENGLAND TO SCOTLAND, FROM WHENCE HIS SON,

+OCTOTOGO, OLOGO

+JOHN, SENIOR, VEMIGRATED TO AMERICA TO SETTLE IN THE

+SOUTHERN PART OF FAIRFIELD COUNTY BEFORE THE REVOLUTION.

+JOHN WAS A GRADUATE OF GLASGOW UNIVERSITY, AND HE HAD

+BEEN COMMISSIONED BY KING GEORGE III AS SURVEYOR.

+SETTLING ON CEDAR CREEK WITH HIS WIFE, MARY BOYD, A

+OCTOTOGO OLOGO 132-16.

+SCOTCH GIRL, HE BUILT A SIZABLE ABODE ON A GENEROUS

+LAND GRANT.
 THIS HOUSE WAS BURNED IN 1865.

 The children of John Alston, Senior, and Mary Boyd were: Charnel, James, David, Janie, Agnes, Anne, John and several others who died.
-Samuel, born 17,69, Died July 1835, was quite prominent in the district.
-OF THE SECCESSION CONVENTION He lived and died in the house in which he was born on Cedar Creek.
+Samuel, Born 17,69, Died July 1835, was quite prominent in the district.

-David left three sons, and one of these, John, married, and is known to have been principal of Mt.
-Zion College.
+0 F

+HE LIVED AND DIED IN THE HOUSE IN WHICH HE WAS BORN ON CEDAR CREEK.

+DAVID LEFT THREE SONS, AND ONE OF THESE, JOHN, MARRIED, AND IS KNOWN TO HAVE BEEN PRINCIPAL OF MT.

+ZION COLLEGE.

 James, son of John, Senior, and Mary Boyd, married Frances Kirkland.
 They had two children: Elizabeth married Doctor George Butler Pearson, and William John Alston, the subject of this sketch, married first, Marianna Brown of John's Island, second, Susanna Pope Cook, daughter of Captain John Cook of the Revolution, and wife, Martha Pearson.

 The will of James Alston made in 1839 is recorded in the Fairfield County Courthouse.
 It was written as he was living near Monticello, eighteen miles west of Winnsboro; and mentions his brother, Samuel, and his son, William J. Alston, the latter being given the Cedar Creek plantation.
-George Butler Pearson was OF THE SECCESSION CONVENTION NAMED TRUSTEE.
+George Butler Pearson was

+NAMED TRUSTEE.